Swan Lake: Act 4

-In tears, Odette laments that Siegfried has broken his vow of love.
-Her fellow swan maidens urge her to depart with them upon seeing Siegfried approach, but she insists on seeing him one final time.
-A storm erupts as Siegfried enters, imploring her forgiveness.
-She denies him and attempts to leave, whereupon he seizes the crown from her head and casts it into the lake, declaring, "Willing or unwilling, you will always remain with me!"
-The malevolent owl soars overhead, bearing the crown away.
-Odette cries out in anguish, "What have you done?
-I am dying!" and collapses into his arms.
-The lake, stirred by the tempest, rises and engulfs them both.
-As the storm subsides, a cluster of swans appears upon the tranquil waters.
+In tears, Odette tells her friends Siegfried did not keep his vow of love.
+Seeing him coming, they leave and urge her to go with them, but she wants to see him one last time.
+A storm begins.
+He enters and begs her for forgiveness.
+She refuses and attempts to leave.
+He snatches the crown from her head and throws it in the lake, saying, "Willing or unwilling, you will always remain with me!"
+The owl flies overhead, carrying the crown away.
+"What have you done?
+I am dying!"
+Odette says, and falls into his arms.
+The lake rises from the storm and drowns them.
+The storm quiets, and a group of swans appear on the lake.